gvwilson/thirdbit/_posts/2014/2014-12-01-goalposts-for-digital-humanities.md

 </p>
 <blockquote>
   <p>
-    My thought when I suggested the Zotero task...was...a stab at the sort of question to ask someone at the beginning of the discussion to work out their level and where their needs are, like the tests that language schools give you to work out which class to put you
+    My thought when I suggested the Zotero task…was…a stab at the sort of question to ask someone at the beginning of the discussion to work out their level and where their needs are, like the tests that language schools give you to work out which class to put you